carterjoseph/Getting-and-Cleaning-Data-Course-Project/Codebook.md

  "STANDING": subject was standing  <br>
  "LAYING": subject was laying  <p>

- The following variabes are the mean and the standard deviation values for each measurement taken: <br>
+ The following variables are the mean and the standard deviation values for each measurement taken: <br>

  [3] "TimeBodyAccelerometerMeanX"
  [4] "TimeBodyAccelerometerMeanY"